MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 8. Change the ID in line 10 to the ID of the main character.

 9. Replace the ID in line 15 with the ID of the character whose shape you want to adopt.

+    *A simple trick to finding out a character ID is to open an article from the Journal tab, switch it to edit mode, then drag and drop characters from the Characters tab inside.*

 10. After making these changes, you should be able to get the macro to work.
 If not, you will find more information at the bottom of the page.